caiorulli/dangan-clj/README.md

 It was originally meant to be a CLI game, but I changed my mind and decided to have a go with Clojurescript. :)

-## CLI version

-### To run the example game so far...

-Just go with `lein run`.
-If you want to run the tests, it's `lein midje`.

-### What does the framework support right now?

-- Scenes
-- Points of Interests (PoIs)
-- Characters
-- Dialogs
-- Clues

-To better understand how to create a game with it, check out the `src/dangan-clj/input/example.clj` game.
-You'll be able to create those entities and setup an investigation sequence.
-I haven't got to the trial part, though, so there'll be no closure to the story.
-Yes, it should definitely be EDN instead of a source file.

 ## Contributing

 I am just about to try and make it a Clojurescript app.
 I am expecting a lot of interface work to make it run.